tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/购买指南/计费概述_intl_en.md

 >!
-> - Cloud Log Service (CLS) was officially commercialized at 00:00:00 on August 03, 2020.
+> - Cloud Log Service (CLS) was officially commercialized at 00:00:00 on August 3, 2020.
 After the commercialization, CLS still provides a free tier for all users in each region.
 For more information, please see [Free Tier](https://intl.cloud.tencent.com/document/product/614/37889).
-> - For more information about the billing rules and standards, please see [Billing Mode](#.E8.AE.A1.E8.B4.B9.E6.96.B9.E5.BC.8F) and other chapters below.
+> - For more information about the billing rules and standards, please see [Billing Mode](#.E8.AE.A1.E8.B4.B9.E6.96.B9.E5.BC.8F) and other sections below.
 To view the current resource usage, go to the [CLS console](https://console.cloud.tencent.com/cls/overview?region=ap-guangzhou).
 > - If you know the resource usage and need to know the cost estimate, use the [Price Calculator](https://buy.cloud.tencent.com/price/cls/calculator) to export the cost estimate list.
 >